Indoor RC Airplanes

 Suitable venues for indoor flying include sports halls, gymnasiums, aircraft hangers and the like - any large open space with a high ceiling will do.

-As previously mentioned, indoor rc airplanes can be purchased RTF and ARF nowadays, whereas a few years ago modellers had to construct their own, either from scratch or by modifying free-flight indoor kits primarily designed for rubber or CO2 power.
+As previously mentioned, indoor rc airplanes can be purchased RTF and ARF nowadays, whereas previously modellers had to construct their own, either from scratch or by modifying free-flight indoor kits primarily designed for rubber or CO2 power.

-This 18 inch wingspan plane has been a popular choice for indoor flying enthusiasts and is very comfortable flying round a school gymnasium or similar venue.
-Its stable high wing design make it an easy plane to fly, quite suitable for the novice.
+Although since discontinued, this 18 inch wingspan plane has been a popular choice for indoor flying enthusiasts and is very comfortable flying round a school gymnasium or similar venue.
+Its stable high wing design makes it an easy plane to fly, quite suitable for the novice.

 Above: RC airplanes like this J3 Cub are lightweight and small - perfect for indoor flying.